ying-tang/help-documentation/_heat/Getting_Started_With_Heat.md

 openstack stack create -t <template file> <stack name>

 openstack stack show <stack name>
 ```
 and you can "update" existing stacks by changing the contents of the file and then running an update command:

 ```
 openstack stack update -t <template file> <stack name>
 ```
-Hope that's useful info, it's definitely how I would try and solve the multi-cloud problem.
+Hope that's useful info, it's definitely how I would try and solve *any* multi-cloud problem.